zhanggyb/BlendInt/README.md

-BILO
+BlendInt
 ===

-BILO (Blender Interface Library in OpenGL), is a C++ library for generating applications with Blender-like interface style, licensed with LGPL v3+.
+BlendInt (Blender Interface Library in OpenGL), is a C++ library for generating applications with a Blender-like interface style, licensed with LGPL v3+.

 Features of vertion 0.1: